Table of Contents

 • [ProtocolVersion]: The version of the protocol

 These placeholders will be resolved at compile time.
-Thanks to these two placeholders, not all dllImports in a protocol have to be changed when the external assembly gets updated.
+Thanks to these two placeholders, not all dllImport values in a protocol have to be updated when the external assembly gets updated.

 If the DLL file is stored in the C:\Skyline DataMiner\ProtocolScripts\DllImport folder, there is no need to specify the subfolder in the protocol.
-From DataMiner 9.6.12 (RN 23565) onwards, DLL files stored in C:\Skyline DataMiner\ProtocolScripts\DllImport will take precedence over DLL files stored in C:\Skyline DataMiner\ProtocolScripts.
+DLL files stored in C:\Skyline DataMiner\ProtocolScripts\DllImport will take precedence over DLL files stored in C:\Skyline DataMiner\ProtocolScripts.

-From DataMiner 9.6.12 (RN 23565) onwards, it is also possible to reference DLLs with the same name but with different assembly versions within the same driver, though not within the same QAction.
+It is also possible to reference DLLs with the same name but with different assembly versions within the same connector; however, not within the same QAction.

 For example, the following QAction definitions are possible within a single protocol: